Akshit6828/Snippets/README.md

 # Snippets

-This repository contains various snippets for different programming languages.
+This repository contains various snippets for programming languages.

+`cpp.json` is particularly for competitive programming in C++.

-Please do Star the repository if you fork or clone it!
+Please ⭐ the repository if you fork or clone it!

+All sorts of contributions are welcomed. 😄

 Happy Coding..!